 Project Linus is a national nonprofit 501 (c) 3 organization whose mission is to provide love, a sense of security, warmth and comfort to children who are seriously ill, traumatized, or otherwise in need through the gifts of new, handmade blankets and afghans, lovingly created by volunteer blanketeers.
 We are looking for quilters, knitters and crocheters to make new handmade blankets and afghans to be distributed to children and young adults in our area.
 Donations of fabric (cotton, flannel and fleece) and yarn are always needed.
 Meetings are on the third Wednesday of the month.
 Call Julie at 928-759-2760 for more information.

 The Prescott Fine Arts Gallery has volunteer opportunities helping curate shows, assisting the gift shop manager and hosting at the gallery.
 Training will be provided.
 Call Maria Lynam at 928-443-8854.

-The Alzheimer’s Association is now accepting applications for support group facilitators.
+The Alzheimer’s Association Desert Southwest Chapter is looking for volunteers to support our programs and services.
 Call 928-771-9257 for more information.

 Miss Kitty’s Cat House Adoption Center is looking for dedicated volunteers who love cats.
 You can be a foster home and provide that extra one-on-one attention so many cats and kittens need to find their permanent homes.
 If you want to enjoy a variety of cats, you could join our team of house crew volunteers to help care for resident cats and kittens.
 Or perhaps you have another skill that would help Miss Kitty’s to provide homes for our feline friends.
 So if you are ready to lend a helping paw, call 928-445-5411.